 25. Make space for a crowd

-If your backyard includes space for games, building seating into a patio is a great design idea.
+If you have factored a space for games into your backyard ideas, building seating into a patio is a great design idea.

 26. Think table shape

-Just as inside a dining room, it’s important to consider what shape of table will best suit the layout of a patio.
-Round dining tables promote easy conversation as diners can talk to those seated either side as well as across the table, provided the diameter of the table isn’t too large.
-A round table can also feel more intimate, especially when subtly lit for dining after dusk.
+Round dining tables promote easy conversation as diners can talk to those seated either side of them as well as across the table, provided the diameter of the table isn’t too large.
+A round table can also feel more intimate, especially when paired with subtle patio lighting ideas for dining after dusk.